exaroth/alfred-password-store/README.md

 ### Usage

 To retrieve a password from password store simply insert key phrase `p` followed by keyword, all matched credential entries will show up in popup list.
-After selecting the password for given service will be copied to system clipboard.
+After selecting the password for given service's password will be copied to system clipboard.